robinz62/regular-language-library/README.md

 ## Compiling
 - Our project is a library that provides useful operations, so it doesn't really have a main executable.
-Compiling with "ghc --make Main.hs" will create an executable that simply runs all the test cases.
+Compiling with `ghc --make Main.hs` will create an executable that simply runs all the test cases.
 Loading Tests.hs in ghci will let you play around with the available functions.